 South of the old bridge, the new bridge (1993) is a marvel of modern technology: a cable suspension bridge, 694.5m long, of which 215m are at a height of 35.5m.
-Impressive though it may be, the old bridge still retains its charm as a signature landmark of Chalkida, leading straight to the heart of the town’s social life.
+Impressive though this may be, the old bridge still retains its charm as a signature landmark of Chalkida, leading straight to the heart of the town’s social life.

 She sells seafood by the seashore

 Karababa’s Castle with a sea view

 Time to pay a visit to the one remaining castle of the two that used to guard Chalkida until the 19th century.
 The castle of Kanithos, or Karababa if you prefer, tops the green hill of Fourka and is one of the most impressive attractions in the area.
 It was completed in 1684 and proved vital in preventing Francisco Morosini from conquering Chalkida during the Turko-Venetian war raging at the time.
-Nowadays, it no longer protects the city but it still has the best view of the gulf and the mainland opposite.
+It no longer protects the city but it still has the best view of the gulf and the mainland opposite.

 Dirfis, in Evia